awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 ------

 1. If you created your cluster using `eksctl`, then you can skip this step\.
 This is because `eksctl` already completed this step for you\.
 Enable `kubectl` to communicate with your cluster by adding a new context to the `kubectl` `config` file\.
-For more information about how to create and update the file, see [Create a `kubeconfig` for Amazon EKS](create-kubeconfig.md)\.
+For more information about how to create and update the file, see [Creating or updating a `kubeconfig` file for an Amazon EKS cluster](create-kubeconfig.md)\.

    ```
    aws eks update-kubeconfig --region region-code --name my-cluster